spine-tools/SpineInterface.jl/docs/src/index.md

 ```
 Things got a little bit more interesting.

-Now let's see what happens if we add relationships:
+Now let's see what happens if we add some relationships to the database:

 ```jldoctest quick_start_guide
 julia> relationship_classes = [["actor__film", ["actor", "film"]]];